minhtrangvy/hack-week-day-4/README.markdown

 If you saved and extracted the zip folder on the desktop.

+## Install Node Dependencies and Setup Facebook Integration

-Lastly, Install the node dependencies by entering the following into your terminal or command prompt.
+Lastly, install the node dependencies by entering the following into your terminal or command prompt.

     npm install